ValoCookie/osu-Requests/README.md

 - Opened requests automatically advance the queue
 - Skip, copy, and clear request controls
 - Request history with the ability to reopen older maps
-- The currently selected map is highlighted and kept at the top of History
+- Current request is highlighted and kept at the top of History
+- Adjustable queue size limit
+- Queue limit ranges from **10 requests to Unlimited**
+- Automatic chat message when the queue is full

 ### Map Information
 - Song title, artist, and mapper